-We're sharing some recipes in the kitchen today but they're not for our beloved tummies.
-Instead, we're whipping up homemade cleaners using just a few natural and inexpensive ingredients, some of which may already be in your pantry!
+We're sharing some recipes in the kitchen today but they're not for our client’s tummies.
+Instead, we're whipping up homemade cleaners using just a few natural and inexpensive ingredients, some of which may already be in your clients pantries!

-Not only are we keeping the kitchen clean, we're making sure it's safe for ourselves, children, pets and the environment.
+Not only are we keeping the kitchen clean, but we're also making sure it's safe for our clients, their children, pets and the environment.

 For our DIY cleaners, we use Dr. Bronner's Unscented Baby Mild Pure Castille Soap which is fair-trade, organic and great for acne-prone or sensitive skin.